-In this mode the upper address inputs are not decoded, and any read of the LAN9215 will read the RX Data FIFO.
+In this mode the upper address inputs are not decoded, and any read of the LAN9218 will read the RX Data FIFO.
 This mode is enabled when FIFO\SEL is driven high during a read access.
 This is normally accomplished by connecting the FIFO\SEL signal to high-order address line.
-This mode is useful when the host processor must increment its address when accessing the LAN9215.
+This mode is useful when the host processor must increment its address when accessing the LAN9218.
 Timing is identical to a PIO read, and the FIFO\SEL signal has the same timing characteristics as the address lines.

+Timing for 16-bit and 32-bit Direct PIO Read cycles is identical with the exception that D[31:16] is not driven during a 16-bit read.
 Note that address lines A[2:1] are still used, and address bits A[7:3] are ignored.